 To reward Saint James Seton 8th graders who have demonstrated a commitment to athletics and sportsmanship through involvement in the Saint James Seton Athletic Association (“SJSAA”) or Saint James Elizabeth Ann Youth Soccer Club (“SJEAYSC”).
+About the scholarship

 The SJSAA established a high school scholarship in 2020.
 Each year the SJSAA will provide a nonrenewable $500 scholarship to one boy and one girl who have participated in athletics through the SJSAA or the SJEAYSC and will be continuing their education at an Omaha-area Catholic High School.
+The process